keisukeito-code/SCPpaper/README.md

 The expected output is a plot with a shape similar to Fig. 4a (including an outlier).
 The expected run time is within 1 minute.

+## Instructions for use
+Download the raw data from GEO (accession number: GSE304632) and save them into two folders named "wt" and "hetero".

+Run the following code:

+data.dir <- "data/wt/"

+IWT.data <- Read10X(data.dir = "Y:/scRNAseq data/wt")

+IHE.data <- Read10X(data.dir = "Y:/scRNAseq data/hetero")

+In this example, the data are assumed to be stored on the Y: drive (e.g., Y:/scRNAseq data/).

+Please modify the file paths according to your local environment.

 ## Notes
 In the code (e.g., saveRDS and readRDS), the "directory" indicates an arbitrary file path for saving or loading data; therefore, please modify it to your own desired directory.

 Please also modify the gene names according to your interests (e.g., FeaturePlot).